 The financial implications are included within the body of this report.
-This flexibility will allow for the use of capital receipts from the accelerated land disposal programme to be used to support transformation expenditure, which may in turn allow for the release of some of the transformation reserve.
+This flexibility will allow for the use of capital receipts from the accelerated land disposal programme to be used to support transformation expenditure if required but each decision will be judged at the time as to which route offers best value for money.